|Home » Categories » Summer Reader » Getting Started|

 Summer Reader Quick Start Guide

-specifications.
-Here are a few quick and easy tips to get your library
+Here are a few quick and easy tips to get your library up and running:

 1. Determine what programs, interest groups, etc. you want to create for your library.
 You need to consider what rules you are establishing for each program.
 For example: